eclipse-vertx/vert.x/core_manual_groovy.md

 Reads a directory.
 I.e. lists the contents of the directory.

-This function can be called in two ways:
+This method can be called in two ways:

 * `readDir(dirName)`